Hindu Shahis: History

-Establishment (822 CE): overthrow of the Turk Shahis
+Kallar: The first Hindu Shahi

+Establishment

-The Abbasids led by caliph Al-Ma'mun defeated the Kabul branch of the Turk Shahis in 815 CE who had invaded into Khorasan.
+The Abbasids led by caliph Al-Ma'mun defeated the Kabul branch of the Turk Shahis in 815 CE who had invaded Khorasan.
 Following this defeat, the Turk Shahis not only had to convert to Islam but also had to cede key cities and regions.
 Another campaign against the Gandhara branch seems to have followed soon, with the Caliphate reaching as far East as the Indus river and imposing a critical defeat.
 A hefty annual tribute was to be paid in return for sovereignty rights to both territories.